BlackTea12/obstacle_detector_2/README.md

 For the ease of use it is recomended to use appropriate Rviz panels provided for the nodes with the package.
 The Rviz panels communicate via parameter server and service-client calls, therefore the names of the nodes must be preserved unchanged (cf. launch files for examples).

 ### 1.1.
 The scans_merger node
+**Note: for convenience, the ROS2 implementation of this node has been moved to a separate repository at [https://github.com/giuschio/scan_merger_2.git](https://github.com/giuschio/scan_merger_2.git).**

 This node converts two messages of type `sensor_msgs/LaserScan` from topics `front_scan` and `rear_scan` into a single laser scan of the same type, published under topic `scan` and/or a point cloud of type `sensor_msgs/PointCloud`, published under topic `pcl`.
 The difference between both is that the resulting laser scan divides the area into finite number of circular sectors and put one point (or actually one range value) in each section occupied by some measured points, whereas the resulting point cloud simply copies all of the points obtained from sensors.